 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

-Video: Grade assignments in the Ultra course view explains how to grade assignments.
+Video: Grade assignments explains how to grade assignments.

-SafeAssign is a plagiarism detection service you can enable within an assignment.
+SafeAssign is a plagiarism detection service you can enable within assignments and tests.

 - Open the assignment where you want to use SafeAssign.
 In Assignment Settings, select Enable Originality Report.
 Choose whether to allow students to view the Originality Report for each of their attempts.